 After parking the car, getting changed, and kissing the family good bye I loaded the route on my Garmin Edge 500.
 Except, it wasn’t there.
 I was certain that I had transferred it successfully the night before, alas, somehow it wasn’t there.
 Luckily I had my small out-and-about phone (an XPeria Active) with me and was able to load the route from the Ride with GPS app.
 But this also meant I’d be checking the route from my phone instead of getting visual hints right in front of me, which would likely slow my down in some situations.
 Oh well.
 Wind and less than ideal navigation…

-As I road the first few kilometers I noticed that the wind was changing from annoying to crazy at times, and this ticked my HR strap off completely, sometimes reading a heart rate of well over 200 for minutes at a time; I guess the sensor picked up the flapping of the jersey.
+The wind changed from annoying to crazy at times as I road the first few kilometres.
+This ticked my HR strap off completely, sometimes reading a heart rate of well over 200 for minutes at a time.
+I guess the sensor picked up the flapping of the jersey.
 Oh well.

-Other than that, the route turned out to be really nice.
-The weather was next to perfect, blue sky with small white clouds, chilly in the mountains in the beginning, but warmer the farther home I got.
-Also, my legs felt surprisingly good, considering the minimal riding before that Fondo day.
+Other than that, the route turned out to be really nice, the weather next to perfect (blue sky with small white clouds, chilly in the mountains in the beginning, but warmer the farther home I got) and the legs felt surprisingly good, considering my minimal riding before that Fondo day.

 Shortly after this picture it was time to take the arm-warmers off and continue my way to Bad Tölz.
 This would serve as my more-than-halfway-coffee-break place, and it took me longer to get there than I thought it would.
 Mostly because I managed to miss two turns for the lack of route information on my Garmin.

 Thankfully I managed to find the correct way and continued my way home.
 With about 20km left to go I was on familiar terrain again and really enjoyed the ride.
-Granted, I was still riding into the wind, but that particular stretch is a slight decline.
-Look at the road, isn’t that perfect?
+Yes, I was still riding into the wind, but that particular stretch is a slight decline, and look at the road, isn’t that perfect?
 I honestly think that Bavaria is one of the best places to ride a bike!
 Plus, German drivers (usually) respect cyclists on the road.